01702 939760 info@meteorwrite.co.uk

 • Other third-party suppliers including, auditors, legal advisers and other professional advisers and sanctions checking service providers;

-• Data suppliers, e.g., Percayso, CRIFF (CUE) and Synectics;
+• Data suppliers, e.g., Percayso, CRIFF (CUE), Synectics and Experian;

 • Publicly available sources including HM Land Registry, the Office for National Statistics (e.g., census data) and other data made available under the Open Government Licence.